theozsnowman/osCommerce-WDW-PV7.0-Pimp-Version-Responsiv/README.md

 - Frontend: Add function to acivate the awesome fonts icons
 - Backend: Online Catalog link now open in new page
 - Backend: Change the width of left column and the content
+- German languages installed (95% translation some small fixes still have to do)

 Modified by Webdesign Wedel (WDW)
 =================================